tylerowen/Admin-Resume/README.md

 ### Skills

-- **Customer Service and Client Relations** - Over a decade of experience in sutomer-facing roles.
+- **Customer Service and Client Relations** - Over a decade of experience in customer-facing roles.
 - **Strong Verbal and Written Communication** - Skilled in professional phone, email, and in-person interactions.
 - **Tech Proficiency** - Comfortable using Microsoft Office, email systems, and communication tools like Slack.
 - **Multitasking and Organization** - Ability to balance multiple responsibilities efficiently.